 - Collaborative Research Grants - $1.0 million annual competition

-Awards of up to $150,000 will be provided for a maximum of 24 months.
-Proposed projects must be co-directed by a Principal Investigator from a UT System institution and a Principal Investigator from a top Mexican academic institution.
+The annual call for applications has been released with a deadline of February 16, 2018.
+Selected applicants will be notified in June 2018.
+Awards of up to $100,000 will be provided for a maximum of 12-18 months.
+Proposed projects must be co-directed by a Principal Investigator from a UT System institution and a Principal Investigator from a CONACYT-affiliated Mexican academic institution.

 ConTex Advisory Committee